Wildflower (The Avalanches album): Production and composition

 Wildflower was produced over the course of 16 years.
 The track "Saturday Night Inside Out" was originally from a mixtape in 2000 and was the first song Chater made after Since I Left You.
 Production for the album was not completed until March 2016.
 The Avalanches became more serious about building a second album around 2011–13 and booked studio time to commit themselves to the project.
 Until about 2014, Chater was using a Power Macintosh G3 beige with System 7 for Studio Vision, a sequencing program that ended support in 1997.
 The group had to max out credit cards to help finance production.

 Jonathan Donahue provided vocals on three tracks as well as musical saw instrumentation on two.

 The band worked with multiple guest vocalists and musicians, many of which were not included on the album's final cut.
 In working with vocalists, the Avalanches wanted to create vocals that meshed seamlessly with the music as if they could be samples.
 Jonathan Donahue of Mercury Rev provided vocals and musical saw instrumentation on multiple tracks.
 In addition, Kevin Parker of Tame Impala provided additional drumming on "Going Home" and violinist Warren Ellis was featured on "Stepkids".
 Jean-Michel Bernard also provided some orchestration to a handful of tracks.
-Both Danny Brown's and Biz Markie's vocals on "Frankie Sinatra" and "The Noisey Eater" respectively were done remotely.
+Both Danny Brown's and Biz Markie's vocals on "Frankie Sinatra" and "The Noisy Eater" respectively were done remotely.
 For Brown's vocals on "The Wozard of Iz", he visited Sing Sing Studios in Melbourne and had an all-night recording session with the group.
-Chater was a fan of MF Doom, specifically the album Madvillainy (2004) he made with Madlib.
-He sent him a track and received a reply 18 months later from Doom stating he loved the track and wanted to provide vocals.
-The group was thrilled to work with Camp Lo on the track "Because I'm Me".
-The Avalanches would always play Camp Lo's first record, Uptown Saturday Night (1997), at shows and even sampled it on Since I Left You.
-Other guest vocalists on Wildflower include Father John Misty, Toro Y Moi, Jennifer Herrema, Rye Rye, Jonti, David Berman, and A.Dd+.
+Chater was a fan of MF Doom, particularly the album Madvillainy; he sent Doom a track and received a reply from him 18 months later, stating he loved the track and wanted to provide vocals.
+The group was thrilled to work with Camp Lo on the track "Because I'm Me", as they would often play the latter's Uptown Saturday Night at shows, and even sampled it on Since I Left You.
+Other guest vocalists on Wildflower include Father John Misty, Toro y Moi, Jennifer Herrema, Rye Rye, Jonti, David Berman, and A.Dd+.